 Black Walnut trees start to produce walnuts around ten years of age.
 Highly regarded for its timber, yet because of its slow growth a rarity on the prairies.
 A beautiful tree that will be stunning in your yard.

 These are seedlings from productive Canadian Prairie (zone 3) sourced trees.

-Available in bundle of 5 trees
+Available in bundles of 5

 Height at Maturity: 13 meters (45 feet)

 Soil Preference: Well drained , rich deep soil

 Pollination: Self-fertile (Plant two of each for best pollination)

 Latin Name: Juglans Nigra